gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_motors.rst

     #.
 Write code to drive the right motor at speed 3 while the left motor runs at speed 2 for 3 sec then stop it.
     #.
 Write code to drive the left motor at speed 3 while the right motor runs at speed 2 for 3 sec then stop it.
     #.
 Write code that drives the left side faster than the right side then the right side faster the left side so that it zig zags for 5 sec then stop it.
     #.
-Write code so that the buggy repetitively zig zags forward for 5 zigs and zags then backward backward for 5 zigs and zags.
+Write code so that the buggy repetitively zig zags forwards for 5 zigs and zags then backwards for 5 zigs and zags.
     #.
-Modify the zig zag code so that it uses variables for the 2 motor speeds, the number of zig zags forward and backward, and the time for each zig and zag.
+Modify the zig zag code so that it uses variables for the 2 motor speeds, the number of zig zags forwards and backward, and the time for each zig and zag.

 ----

 Straight line control
 ----------------------------------------

-| The left and right motors can be run so that the buggy moves forward or backward in a straight line:
+| The left and right motors can be run so that the buggy moves forwards or backwards in a straight line:
-| ``forward(speed=1, duration=None, decrease_left=0, decrease_right=0)``
+| ``forwards(speed=1, duration=None, decrease_left=0, decrease_right=0)``
-| ``backward(speed=1, duration=None, decrease_left=0, decrease_right=0)``
+| ``backwards(speed=1, duration=None, decrease_left=0, decrease_right=0)``
 | ``decrease_left`` is used to reduce the motor speed on the left side in case the buggy drifts to the right due to the left motor being slightly faster than the right.
 | ``decrease_right`` is used to reduce the motor speed on the right side in case the buggy drifts to the left due to the right motor being slightly faster than the left.
 | Any ``decrease_left`` and ``decrease_right`` values used to give a straight line are best found by experimentation.